 People are the most expensive aspect of many businesses, yet many companies hesitate to invest fully in them.

-Our first new product offering for this goal is the Coaching Cockpit, which will be launching early next year.
+Our first new product offering for this goal is the Coaching Cockpit, which will launch in early 2024.
 It’s a safe space for salespeople to work with their managers and coaches to improve their professional skills and performance.

 Your people are the most expensive aspect of your business.
 Yet many companies hesitate to invest fully in them.
 Instead, they focus on improving technology, automation, events, AI, and everything BUT the people themselves.